IDEA Public Schools: Salaries

-In 2016 IDEA employed 876 teachers and the average teacher salary was $44,572 (Statewide: $50,715); salaries ranged from a beginner's salary of $38,152 (Statewide: $44,540) to someone with 20+ years experience making $60,175 (Statewide: $59,787).
+In 2016 IDEA employed 876 teachers and the average teacher salary was $44,572 (statewide: $50,715); salaries ranged from a beginner's salary of $38,152 (statewide: $44,540) to someone with 20+ years experience making $60,175 (statewide: $59,787).

-In 2011, the CEO Tom Torkelson, received a base pay rate of $238,812 and with 9,505 students in IDEA schools, had a salary-to-student ratio of $25.12l in the same year the superintendent of the Dallas ISD was responsible for 157,575 students and had a salary of $211,216 for a ratio of $1.34.
+In 2011, the CEO Tom Torkelson received a base pay rate of $238,812 and with 9,505 students in IDEA schools, had a salary-to-student ratio of $25.121 in the same year the superintendent of the Dallas ISD was responsible for 157,575 students and had a salary of $211,216 for a ratio of $1.34.
 In 2012, his base salary was $299,000 and in 2013 his total compensation reportable to the IRS was $373,307.

 Media attention

 National rankings

 In 2016 the U.S. News & World Report High School Rankings listed seven IDEA college preparatory schools, three of which reported graduate rates ranging from 98 to 100% and four of which had no rates listed.
 College readiness percentages ranged from 54% to 86% with no data available for one.
 Their Texas state rankings ranged from 15th to 67th with no data on one of them.
 Six of the schools received gold medal rankings.

 The Washington Post included seven of IDEA's eligible College Preparatory schools in its 2016 ranking of America's Most Challenging High Schools.
 IDEA Mission ranked 11 in the nation and 4 in Texas and IDEA Frontier ranked 15 in America and 5 in Texas.
 Other campuses included San Benito, Quest, San Juan, Alamo, and Donna.
 Each school also made the list the year prior.
 Jay Mathews commented on the ranking in the Post: "Even more startling is the appearance of six public charter high schools in some of the poorest parts of Texas among the top 50 schools on our list, which I have produced for The Post (and previously for Newsweek) for 18 years.
 Those six schools, and a seventh that ranks No. 106, are all part of the Idea (sic) Public Schools charter network."

 In the 2014 U.S. News & World Report high school rankings, there were 3 IDEA schools listed; the IDEA college prep school in Donna ranked 30 out of all public high schools in the United States and 5th in the state of Texas.

-In 2022, the Jay Mathews Challenge Index placed IDEA McAllen College Prep (CP) as the best school in the United States of America - IDEA Pharr CP, IDEA San Juan CP, and IDEA Frontier CP placing top ten of the ranking.
+In 2022, the Jay Mathews Challenge Index placed IDEA McAllen College Prep (CP) as the best school in the United States of America, with IDEA Pharr CP, IDEA San Juan CP, and IDEA Frontier CP placing in the top ten of the ranking.